AICPA-ADS/AuditData-API/GL-Primer.md

 The trial balance in XBRL end point allows the user to retrive an XBRL instance of the trail balance in an XBRL-JSON format.
 The API allows the user to pass the end date, the entity identifier and a specific G/L account number.

+## Structure of Returned Data

+The data returned is generally flat.
+The structure of the returned data deliberatly avoids  nested structures.
+This is to allow maximum flexibility to support transfer from as many systems as possible.
+This means some data is reperated in every set of data returned such as the entity name.
+The journal entry data is the one exception however where the lines to the journal entry are nested as a child of the journal entry.
+This was not flattened as the majority of systems will have a one to many relationship defined for a specifc jornal and the line items of the journal.

+Not all data has to be returned in the return fields as in many systems the data defined in the standard will not be available.
+The API however does define for each end point some miniamal data fields that do have to returned.
+For example a journal entry end point must return

 ## Base Modules